 In Poland, things didn’t go so smoothly.
 In short: parish priests and the Church leadership hired lawyers to fight the lawsuits.
 The cases went through the appeals process.
 For the first few years, the court declined to honor the country’s secular law, arguing that canonical law had a higher standing.
 Once the cases reached the Supreme Administrative Court, there was a breakthrough.
 The judges ruled on the side of secular law: “Leaving the church should be considered only on the basis of secular law,” they wrote, “because it concerns the freedom of conscience and religion and the protection of personal data, ie. the fundamental rights of citizens.”
 After that, the Polish agency in charge of personal data ordered hundreds of parish priests to note in their Books of Baptisms that their parishioners had left the church.

 And why, you may wonder, is data protection important for churches?
-Well, for one, churches now use complex online databases to store myriad information about their parishioners.
-Churches in Poland also sometimes post names of parishioners who didn’t pay church dues, for example.
-They also use the total number of parishioners in Poland to get government subsidies and other perks.
+For one, churches now use complex online databases to store myriad information about their parishioners – from their beliefs and family relationships to financial information.
+Some of those databases may not be fully secure, based on some testing of sample databases, and it’s not known whether database administrators (mostly priests) properly follow security procedures.
+Also, churches in Poland sometimes post names and addresses of parishioners who didn’t pay church dues, for example.
+Church leaders also use the total number of parishioners in Poland to get government subsidies and other perks.

 It was fascinating and challenging to report this story.
 I pored over hundreds of pages of litigation, sat in on several cases in Warsaw, interviewed in person half a dozen participants throughout Poland, spoke to countless experts and lawyers, read government documents, etc. I loved reporting in Polish, my native language.
 One challenge was to use the techniques of narrative writing to write a story that concerned hundreds of court files.
 To do this, I chose several characters and told the story through their personal lives and legal cases.
 I think this was a great approach.